Uncle Silas: Film and television adaptations

 A feature-length British television adaptation was made for the Thames Television series Mystery and Imagination (1968).
 Maud was played by Lucy Fleming with Robert Eddison as Silas.

 In 1977 a West German series Uncle Silas was produced featuring Hannes Messemer in the title role.

-The Dark Angel, a further adaptation starring Peter O'Toole as Silas, premiered on BBC Television in 1989.
+The Dark Angel, a further adaptation starring Peter O'Toole as Silas, premiered on BBC Television in 1989, and was broadcast on PBS in the US on 21 March 1991.

 In October 2021, principal photography began on an adaptation financed by Fís Éireann/Screen Ireland.
 It is being directed by Lisa Mulcahy, with Agnes O'Casey as Maud and David Wilmot as Silas.
+It was released in 2023 under the title Lies We Tell.

 Radio and audio adaptations

 The BBC has also broadcast radio adaptations of the novel, including: